zylon-ai/pgpt-python/README.md

 ## Examples

-The provided `examples_script.py` showcases various features of the pgpt-python SDK.
+The provided `examples_script.py` showcases various features of the pgpt_python SDK.
 Feel free to explore and modify this script to suit your specific use cases.

 ## Documentation